There are 15 mobile networks that offer a free Pay As You Go SIM card. Discover the UK’s best Pay As You Go SIMs.

 If you have a connection to Mainland China or Hong Kong, you can consider a CMLink Pay As You Go SIM card.
 This is available from the UK arm of China Mobile International.

 Some of the added features you’ll get include the ability to use some of your data at no extra cost in Mainland China and Hong Kong.
-There are also 1,000 international minutes included each month for calling China, Hong Kong and other selected destinations.
+There are also 1,000 international minutes included each month.
+You can use this for calling China, Hong Kong and other selected destinations.

 Customers with a China Mobile phone number in the mainland or Hong Kong can link that to their CMLink UK SIM for an extra £3 per month.
 This will allow you to receive incoming calls and texts on that number.